-- The level of judgement required in evaluating management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources.
-AASB 6 is an industry specific accounting standard requiring the application of significant judgements, estimates and industry knowledge. - The carrying value of capitalised exploration costs represents a significant asset of the Group, we considered it necessary to assess whether facts and circumstances existed to suggest the carrying amount of this asset may exceed the recoverable amount; and - Determining whether impairment indicators exist involves significant judgement by management.
+- The significance to the Group's balance sheet; and - The level of judgement required in evaluating management's application of the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources.
+AASB 6 is an industry specific accounting standard requiring the application of significant judgements, estimates and industry knowledge. - The carrying value of capitalised exploration costs represents a significant asset of the Group, we considered it necessary to assess whether facts and circumstances existed to suggest the carrying amount of this asset may exceed the recoverable amount; and - Determining whether impairment indicators exist